I have noticed my hair is a lot thinner than it used to be. What can I do to thicken my hair naturally?

 2) Saw Palmetto: This herb can block the enzyme responsible for turning testosterone into DHT.
 Recommended dose is 360mg/day, best to take half with breakfast and half with dinner.
 Please check with your health care provider if you are taking medications as it is not recommended if you are taking blood thinners or hormone altering medications.

 3) Adaptogens: Sometimes hair thinning is due to high levels of the stress hormone, cortisol.
 If you feel this may be the reason for your thinning hair then taking adaptogens will help your body respond better to stress.
 A couple of my favourites include rhodiola and ashwagandha.
-For more tips about how to balance cortisol please read my post on Weight Management.

 4) Scalp Stimulating Oils: A few drops of Rosemary essential oil mixed in a bit of extra virgin olive oil massaged into the scalp may help stimulate hair growth.
 Other essential oils that may also help include peppermint and lavender.